gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/1_LV_Exploration_short.rst.txt

 **3. Choose domain and channel**

-Right click on the Connect component and select "username >  My Domain", to publish on your private domain.
+Select "username >  My Domain", to publish on your private domain.

 For further information about channel addresses go to Connect_.